Einhorn's negative view of Pioneer not shared by all investors

-NEW YORK (Reuters) - Not all investors agree with hedge fund manager David Einhorn’s take on Pioneer Natural Resources’ Co, which he described as ”A business that burns cash and doesn’t grow, (that) isn’t worth anything.”
+NEW YORK, May 4 (Reuters) - Not all investors agree with hedge fund manager David Einhorn’s take on Pioneer Natural Resources’ Co, which he described as “A business that burns cash and doesn’t grow, (that) isn’t worth anything.”

 Einhorn, speaking at the Ira Sohn conference on Monday in New York, cautioned that investments in Pioneer and other shale oil drillers could “contaminate oil portfolio returns.”